Accessible design systems

 - Colour contrast used for all typography and background colour combinations as well as UI components and meaningful graphical elements so people can perceive a product

-- Focus states for actionable elements including links, buttons, controls and form inputs so people can operate controls
+- Visible focus styles for actionable elements including links, buttons, controls and form inputs so people can operate controls

 - Typography with fonts and font sizes that support readability so people can understand a product

 - Icons with visible text labels and text descriptions that help people understand a product